FrotaLucas/WheaterApi/README.md

 ## Advantages of using Docker

--Scalability: Containerization makes service deployment and management easier.
+- Scalability: Containerization makes service deployment and management easier.

--Efficiency: Redis reduces latency and resource consumption from external APIs (fewer API requests and faster response times).
+- Efficiency: Redis reduces latency and resource consumption from external APIs (fewer API requests and faster response times).

--Organization: Nginx centralizes routing, simplifying the architecture.
+- Organization: Nginx centralizes routing, simplifying the architecture.

 ## Technologies Used